DoSomething/dosomething-blog/README.md

 1. Fork & clone this project.
 2. Add to your local [Homestead]() or [DS Homestead]() environment.
 3. Set up your environment variables by running `cp .env.example .env`.
 Defaults are pre-configured for homestead.
-4. Run `composer install` to get dependencies.
+4. Run `npm install && composer install` to get dependencies.
-5. Check it out!
+5. Run `grunt` to build styles and watch for changes.
+6. Write some code!

 ## License
 ©2015 DoSomething.org.
 Blog is free software, and may be redistributed under the terms specified in the LICENSE file.
 The name and logo for DoSomething.org are trademarks of Do Something, Inc and may not be used without permission.